fujitake/vantiq-related/vantiq-operations/docs/eng/prepare_csr4rsasslcert.md

 ## Remarks

-The procedure is different from this one when using Elliptic Curve Digital Signature Algorithm (ECDSA) instead of RSA cryptography.
+The procedure would be different if you want to use Elliptic Curve Digital Signature Algorithm (ECDSA) instead of RSA cryptography.
 Please check with a Certification Authority that can issue Server Certificates.